Centrix14/fd/doc/user_manual.md

 4. Common tool.
 5. The information panel here you can see the tooltip and the cursor position.

+### Interaction with the workspace
+1. To create \ start, left-click on the desired area
+2. If you want to abort the action, click the right mouse button

 <a name="drawing"></a>
 ## Drawing
 <a name="points"></a>